 On January 23 and 24th, the Green Growth Knowledge Platform convened a 1.5-day workshop that drew together leading academics, statistical experts, and database managers to discuss opportunities for improving data on green growth policies in developing countries, in order to better assess their impact on trade and economic competitiveness.

-The workshop explored answers to questions such as: What are the key data needs for assessing the competitiveness impact of green growth policies?; What data and features are available in today’s global environmental policy databases?; and, What options should be pursued to augment existing databases for competitiveness research?.
-Moreover, the workshop considered additional green growth data and knowledge gaps relevant to economic competitiveness, such as gaps in assessing environmental policy stringency, enforcement and compliance, and emerging issues around trade and economic competitiveness in today's political economic climate.
+The expert workshop explored three fundamental questions: (1) What are the key data needs for assessing the trade and competitiveness impact of green growth policies?
+(2) What data and features are available in today’s global environmental policy databases? and (3) What options should be pursued to augment existing databases for competitiveness research?
+Workshop participants also explored green growth data and knowledge gaps beyond environmental policy data such as measuring environmental policy stringency, accounting for environmental enforcement and compliance, and emerging issues around trade and economic competitiveness in today's political economic climate.

 The workshop heard presentations from leading experts in measuring the trade and competitiveness impacts of environmental policies.
-These included GGKP Advisory Committee member Ann Harrison (Economist, Wharton School at the University of Pennsylvania), who discussed, 'The role of environmental policy data in studies of economic competitiveness'.
-Other speakers included, Misato Sato (Environmental Economist, London School of Economics), Caley Johnson (National Renewable Energy Laboratory, Colorado, USA), Joëlle Noailly (Environmental Economist, Graduate Institute, Geneva), Alejandro Iza, IUCN (International Union for Conservation of Nature), Karolina Daszkiewicz, IEA (International Energy Agency), Ivan Haščič, OECD (Organisation for Economic Cooperation and Development), Sarah Booth, (Consultant – GGKP Trade and Competitiveness Research Committee), Florian Bauer, REEEP (Renewable Energy and Energy Efficiency Partnership), and Clara Brandi, DIE-GDI (Deutsches Institut für Entwicklungspolitik / German Development Institute).
+These included GGKP Advisory Committee member Ann Harrison (Economist, Wharton School at the University of Pennsylvania) who discussed 'The role of environmental policy data in studies of economic competitiveness'.
+Other key speakers included Misato Sato (Environmental Economist, London School of Economics), Caley Johnson (National Renewable Energy Laboratory, Colorado, USA), Joëlle Noailly (Environmental Economist, Graduate Institute, Geneva), Alejandro Iza, IUCN (International Union for Conservation of Nature), Karolina Daszkiewicz, IEA (International Energy Agency), Ivan Haščič, OECD (Organisation for Economic Cooperation and Development), Sarah Booth, (Consultant – GGKP Trade and Competitiveness Research Committee), Florian Bauer, REEEP (Renewable Energy and Energy Efficiency Partnership), and Clara Brandi, DIE-GDI (Deutsches Institut für Entwicklungspolitik / German Development Institute).
 The meeting was chaired by John J. Maughan of the Green Growth Knowledge Platform.

-In 2015, the GGKP Trade and Competitiveness Research Committee published the scoping study “Measuring Environmental Action and Economic Performance in Developing Countries”, which comprehensively assesses of how environmental policy stringency has been measured to date, outlines definitional and conceptual challenges, and identifies key knowledge gaps where further research efforts are needed, including new data collection and measurement systems.
+The expert workshop built on the prior work of the GGKP Trade and Competitiveness Research Committee.
+In 2015, the Committee published the scoping study “Measuring Environmental Action and Economic Performance in Developing Countries”, which comprehensively assessed how environmental policy stringency has been measured to date, outlined definitional and conceptual challenges, and identified key knowledge gaps where further research efforts were needed, including new data collection and measurement systems.